lectron/kosmos/README.md

 | cf1f1ea8-4bc9-4cba-886c-33997403eb80 | AruAkise_ |
 | ... | ... | ... |

+- player (table)
+  - List all players online with their current server IP and port
-- player (table): for checking online player location for teleporting request to the right player at the right server
+  - For teleporting player to player correctly

 | uuid  | ip | port |
 | --- | --- | ----- |